Exterior view of an observatory at night, with a domed roof and a crowd of people gathered outside, and a lit Acropolis visible in the distance.

 Discover the Wonders of the Sky

 The National Observatory of Athens (NOA) is a must-visit destination for science enthusiasts and history lovers alike.
-Established in 1842, as the first research centre in Greece and Southeastern Europe, it continues to play a vital role in the fields of astronomy, geophysics, seismology, and meteorology.
-Let’s dive into the fascinating story of this iconic venue perched on the historic Hill of the Nymphs, with stunning views of the Parthenon and ancient Athens and uncover some fun facts about its past and present!
+It was established in 1842 as the first research centre in Greece and Southeast Europe, in the fields of astronomy, geophysics, seismology, and meteorology.
+Let’s find out more about this iconic venue sitting atop the ancient Hill of the Nymphs, which affords stunning views of the Parthenon and the ancient Athens area, and let’s also learn some fun facts about its past and present.

 Today’s Observatory Experience

-The Visitor Center at Thissio offers an exciting and educational experience for guests of all ages.
+The Visitor Centre at Thissio offers an exciting learning experience to guests of all ages.
 You can explore the Geoastrophysics Museum, which houses a vast collection of scientific instruments from the 19th and 20th centuries.
-Don’t miss the observatory’s impressive library, where you’ll find rare books and historical documents that shed light on the rich history of Greek astronomy.
-A special highlight is the original 16cm telescope housed under the dome of the Sina building, used by Julius Schmidt, the third Director of the Observatory, to create the most accurate map of the Moon in the 19th century.
+Don’t miss the observatory’s impressive library, where you’ll find rare books and historical documents that offer insight into the rich history of Greek astronomy.
+A special highlight is the original 16cm telescope located under the dome of the Sina building; it was used by Julius Schmidt, the third Director of the Observatory, to draw the most accurate map of the Moon in the 19th century.

 Must-See: The Doridis Telescope

-No visit to the National Observatory of Athens is complete without exploring the Doridis Telescope.
-The telescope is housed in a round structure near the main building.
-Are you ready to explore the stars?
-Evening tours allow all visitors to gaze through the telescope’s lens at the night sky, creating an unforgettable experience for stargazers.
+No visit to the National Observatory of Athens is complete without seeing the Doridis Telescope.
+It is housed in a round structure near the main building.
+Are you ready for the stars?
+Join an evening session and gaze at the night sky through the telescope lens.
+It’s a memorable experience!

-The National Observatory of Athens owes its existence to Baron Sinas, a prominent Greek philanthropist.
-The son of a wealthy family that founded the Bank of Austria and Europe’s first railroad, Sinas generously funded the observatory's construction, which was completed in 1845.
+The National Observatory of Athens was built by Baron Sinas, a prominent Austrian-Greek philanthropist.
+The son of a wealthy family that founded the Bank of Austria and Europe’s first railway, funded the observatory's construction, which was completed in 1846.
 Designed by the renowned Danish architect Theophil Hansen, the main building was shaped like an "X", with each wing perfectly aligned with the four points of the horizon.
-This harmonious design emphasised the observatory's scientific precision and its connection to the natural world.

-As the first research centre in Greece and Southeastern Europe, the National Observatory has been a beacon of scientific discovery for nearly two centuries.
-From the moment it opened, the observatory began shaping the future of Greek astronomy, with the installation of Greece’s first telescope in 1902.
+As the first research centre in Greece and Southeast Europe, the National Observatory served as a beacon of scientific discovery in the region for nearly two centuries.
+From its inauguration, it began shaping the future of Greek astronomy, with the installation of Greece’s first telescope in 1902.

 Fun Fact: Setting the Time for Greece

-Did you know that until the mid-1960s, the official time in Greece was set by the observatory?
+Until the mid-1960s, the official time in Greece was set by the Observatory.
 Using the Sygrou Telescope, astronomers would determine the exact time.

 For more information please click here.